goldin2008/Note/interview_ml_dl.md

 LSTM stands for long short-term memory.
 It is a type of RNN that is used to sequence a string of data.
 It consists of feedback chains that give it the ability to perform like a general-purpose computational entity.

 30. `What Is Gradient Descent?`
 Gradient Descent is an optimal algorithm to minimize the cost function or to minimize an error.
-The aim is to find the local-global minima of a function.
+The aim is to find the `local-global minima of a function`.
 This determines the direction the model should take to reduce the error.

 31. `What are the variants of gradient descent?`
 There are three variants of gradient descent as shown below: